jhallen/joe-editor/docs/man.md

 	home,"**",dnarw	^K 0	Macro 0

-You could insert this into your .joerc file and change the key sequene (the __K 0__) to something more permanent.
+You could insert this into your .joerc file and change the key sequence (the __K 0__) to something more permanent.

 ### Define your own